kumarprem66/Human-Resource-Management-System/README.md

 Functionalities of Admin, an admin can:

-Login with his account.
+1. Login with his account.
-Add new departments using department name and department id View All the departments
+2. Add new departments using department name and department id
+3. View All the departments
-Update the department name
+4. Update the department name
-Register a new employee using username, default password & department, salary.
+5. Register a new employee using username, default password & department, salary.
-You can use email of employee as username.
+6. You can use email of employee as username.
 The default password is 123456 for all employees.
 The date of joining will taken as system date.
 Change department of the employee

-Human Resource Management System 2

-Approve of deny employee leave request with remark Fire an employee (Delete an employee account)
+7. Approve of deny employee leave request with remark
-Logout
+8. Fire an employee (Delete an employee account) Logout

 /////////////// ================ Employee =============== ///////////////////////

 Functionalities of Employee, an Employee can:

-Login with his account
+1. Login with his account
-Update his account details and change password
+2. Update his account details and change password
-Apply for leave
+3. Apply for leave
-Can see the status of leave
+4. Can see the status of leave
-Can see history of leave
+5. Can see history of leave
-Can see the total salary of a month
+6. Can see the total salary of a month
-Can see the annual salary of a financial year
+7. Can see the annual salary of a financial year
-Delete account
+8. Delete account
-Logout
+9. Logout